-Dust isn’t only unappealing from an aesthetics standpoint.
-The small floating particles can lead to skin, throat, and eye irritation as well.
+Dust isn’t only unappealing from an aesthetic standpoint.
+The small floating particles can also lead to skin, throat, and eye irritation.
 Those who are allergic to dust often have even more severe reactions, such as dermatitis and wheezing.
 How can you keep the dust away?

-Here are over a dozen ways to minimize dust in your home:
+Here are over a dozen ways to reduce dust in your house:

 - Clean your home, including the air ducts and filters

 - Remove your shoes before you come into the house

 - Get a welcome mat